tfoerst3r/generate_quarto_presentation/README.md

 # Installation

-Those files build a bash script, which creates folders and a file structure to get started with your `quarto` presentation, incl. a custom style sheet and logo.
+The script `script.sh` creates a script `generation_quarto_presentation` which on the other hand will generate for you the folders and a file structure to get quickly started with your `quarto` presentation.
+This includes a custom style sheet and logo.
 To add more flexibility one additional scss file needs to be given besides your base template can be added.
+To be more flexible, the components of the script are stored in the `src`.

+**Syntax**

 ```
 $> ./script.sh [name of your additional scss file]